-- 1. Navigate to Network > Connections > Network Connections.
+- 1. Navigate to Network > Connections > Network Connections. - 2.
+To create a new network connection, click 🕒 (Create a new item) in the item list bar.

 The Network Connection dialog opens.
 It allows you to configure a network connection.

 - 3. Enter a name for your network connection in the Name field. - 4.
 From the Interface drop-down list, select eth0. - 5.
 From the Type drop-down list, select the DHCP menu item. - 6.
 Select the Obtain DNS Server check box - 7.
 Select the Obtain Domain check box - 8.
 Click Create.